Near Hadley in Saratoga County, New York — The American Northeast (Mid-Atlantic)

 Erected 1999 by the Town of Hadley.

 Location.
 43° 22.327′ N, 73° 57.041′ W. Marker is near Hadley, New York, in Saratoga County.
 Marker is on Tower Road, on the right when traveling south.
+The Marker is at the beginning of the Trail, at the edge of the trailhead parking area.
 Touch for map.
-The Marker is at the beginning of the Trail, at the edge of the trailhead parking area.
 Marker is in this post office area: Hadley NY 12835, United States of America.
+Touch for directions.

 More about this marker.
 The top of the marker says "Saratoga County 2000".
 This is one of a series of markers in Saratoga County with this heading.